 - You need more money than you might think when you first come here.

-I don’t want to go into too much detail on how much money exactly you should make in Thailand every month to both live well and (and that’s what a lot of people seem to forget or repress) to save up money for a motorcycle, car, maybe for buying a condo or building a house one day, for taking care of your Thai woman, for the marriage, for your potential children and last but not least for your retirement.
+I don’t want to go into too much detail on how much money exactly you should make in Thailand every month to both live well and (and that’s what a lot of people seem to forget or repress) to save up for a motorbike, car, maybe for buying a condo or building a house one day, for taking care of your Thai woman, for the marriage, for your potential children and last but not least for your retirement.
 It would be somewhat off the topic as I’m showing you the different ways on how Farangs can make money here instead of how much you really need – that topic has enough potential to be discussed in a separate article (stay tuned).

 Alright so let’s get straight into it – these are the five different ways on how to earn money in Thailand: